Characterization and Learning of Causal Graphs from Hard Interventions: Background and Related Works

 If a causal graph has latent variables, it is denoted as $\mcD = (\mV \cup \mL, \mE)$ where $\mV$ represents observable variables, $\mL$ represents latent variables, and $\mE$ denotes the edges.
 If a latent variable $L\in \mL$ is a common cause of two observable variables, we use a curved bidirected edge between the two children variables.
 Such a causal graph is called Acyclic Directed Mixed Graph (ADMG).
 However, unlike causal graphs with sufficiency, the observed distribution is obtained by marginalizing $\mL$ out as the Markovian condition does not hold in this case.

 Two causal graphs are called Markov equivalent if they encode the same set of CI statements over $\mV$.

 \textbf{Ancestral graphs:} Ancestral graph is a graphical representation widely used for a class of Markov equivalent causal graphs with latent variables.
-In an ADMG, $X$ is an ancestor of $Y$ if there is a directed path from $X$ to $Y$. $X$ is a spouse of $Y$ if $X \leftrightarrow Y$ is present.
+In an ADMG, $X$ is an ancestor of $Y$ if there is a directed path from $X$ to $Y$\footnote{We follow the convention that a node is an ancestor of itself.}. $X$ is a spouse of $Y$ if $X \leftrightarrow Y$ is present.
 An inducing path relative to $\mZ$ is a path on which every non-endpoint vertex $T\notin \mZ$ is a collider on the path (the two adjacent nodes are into it) and every collider is an ancestor of one of the endpoints.
 An ADMG is ancestral if it does not contain any almost directed cycle.
 It is maximal if there is no inducing path (relative to the empty set) between any pair of non-adjacent vertices.
-It is called a Maximal Ancestral Graph (MAG) if it is both maximal and ancestral~\cite{richardson2002ancestral}.
+It is called a Maximal Ancestral Graph (MAG) if it is both maximal and ancestral~\citep{richardson2002ancestral}.
 In~\citet{zhang2008causal}, the authors show how to uniquely construct a MAG $\mcM_{\mcD}$ for a causal graph with latents $\mcD = (\mV \cup \mL, \mE)$, such that all the (conditional) independence statements and ancestral relationships over $\mV$ are preserved.
 Such CI statements are called m-separation statements in ADMGs.

 In a graph $\mcD$, a triple $\langle X, Y, Z\rangle$ is unshielded if $X,Y$ are adjacent and $Y, Z$ are adjacent while $X, Z$ are not adjacent.
 If both edges are into $Y$, then it is an unshielded collider.
 A path between $X$ and $Y$, $p = \langle X, ..., W, Z, Y\rangle$, is a discriminating path for $Z$ if (1) $p$ includes at least three edges; (2) $Z$ is a non-endpoint node on $p$, and is adjacent to $Y$ on $p$; and (3) $X$ is not adjacent to $Y$, and every node between $X$ and $Z$ is a collider on $p$ and is a parent of $Y$.
 Two MAGs are Markov equivalent if and only if (1) they have the same skeleton; (2) they have the same unshielded colliders; and (3) if a path $p$ is a discriminating path for $Z$ in both MAGs, then Z is a collider on the path in one graph if and only if it is a collider on the path in the other.
 A partial ancestral graph (PAG) represents a Markov equivalence class of MAGs.
 It can be learned from CI statements over the observable variables under faithfulness.
 When observational data is provided, FCI algorithm is a commonly used algorithm used to recover the PAG and is proved to be sound and complete in~\citet{zhang2008completeness}.